Tunkz10/POC/README.md

 - Verify `NEXT_PUBLIC_BACKEND_URL` is set correctly

 ### No bookings showing
+- **ServiceM8 API Issue:** Trial accounts have API access disabled (403 Forbidden).
+The app automatically uses mock data in this case.
-- Verify your ServiceM8 API key is correct
+- If using a paid ServiceM8 account, verify your API key is correct
 - Check that jobs in ServiceM8 have email/phone matching your login credentials
 - Check browser console and backend logs for errors
+- Mock data should display automatically if API calls fail

 ### Messages not saving
 - Verify Supabase connection (check SUPABASE_URL and SUPABASE_KEY)